-1.8 Identification of Sharp Sand and Gravel Areas of Search
+1.9 Identification of Sharp Sand and Gravel Areas of Search

-- 1.8.1 Areas of Search which may have potential of future extraction of sharp sand and gravel will be identified in the Plan.
+- 1.9.1 Areas of Search which may have potential of future extraction of sharp sand and gravel are identified in the Plan.
 These areas largely reflect those in the adopted Construction Aggregates Local Plan that was adopted in 1993.
 These areas identify where minerals are believed to exist and are free of major development constraints.

-- 1.8.2 The identification of the Areas of Search is described in the Construction Aggregates Local Plan 1993.
+- 1.9.2 The identification of the Areas of Search is described in the Construction Aggregates Local Plan 1993.
 This notes that the Areas of Search were initially derived from an assessment of strategic or 'primary' planning constraints in relation to the potential mineral resources.
 These constraints were based on national policy considerations which required the following matters to be taken into account:

 - Best and Most Versatile Agricultural land;

-- AONBs and other Special Landscape Areas (as defined by the Structure Plan);
+- AONBs and other Special Landscape Areas (as defined by the Structure Plan in place at the time);

-- SSSIs:
+- SSSIs;

 - Nature conservation issues including Ramsar, SPAs, SACs, national nature reserves;

 - Green Belt;

 - Water environment;

 - Impact on environment and amenity; and,

 - Archaeology and ancient monuments

-In addition, strategic countryside conservation policies of the Structure Plan at that time were also considered.
+In addition, strategic countryside conservation policies of the Structure Plan in place at that time were also considered.

-1.8.3 The Areas of Search were identified by a process of constraints mapping as follows:
+1.9.3 The Areas of Search were identified by a process of constraints mapping as follows: